0

 About the Project

-This a work in progress about how government intervention drew on the motif of quilts and quiltmaking during the Great Depression.
+This book and accompanying exhibition are about how government intervention drew on the motif of quilts and quiltmaking during the Great Depression.
 Prior to March 2020, I was worried that my research was irrelevant and did not relate to contemporary issues.
-But as the United States government again faces unprecedented needs to provide relief, purpose, and support to the American people, it seems an apt time to reflect on how traditional practices and objects can play a role in lifting the spirts, income, and artistry of citizens.
+But as the United States government again faced unprecedented circumstances to provide relief, purpose, and support to the American people, it has been an apt time to reflect on how traditional practices and objects can play a role in lifting the spirts, income, and artistry of citizens.
 Read more about this project’s origins and goals.